notarikon-nz/hackmud/t3/readme.md

 Note: The 4-digit PIN is not a puzzle.
 There's no way to find them.
 You *have* to brute-force them, and run this in the background (unless you want to run the same script 30+ times.

+Note 2: There are T1, T2 and T3 NPCs.
+If you try to get a PIN for a T1/T2 user...

 3. [Clairvoyance](https://github.com/notarikon-nz/hackmud/blob/main/t3/clairvoyance.js) pulls the username/PIN combo from your db and scrapes the information from the t3 site - og (store new), c and oss.
 Ensures that each pass a sacrificial upgrade in 000 slot

 4. User reviews decrypted information (manual step) and retrieves passphrase, which is fed into Clairvoyance as an optionl argument to retrieve T3 locs